MikhailKazan/django-redis-sessions-cluster/README.rst

-django-redis-sessions
+django-redis-sessions-cluster
 =====================

-Redis database backend for your sessions
+Redis Cluster database backend for your sessions

 |Build Status|